GaloisInc/saw-script/doc/manual/manual.md

 (described later; use `[]` for now).
 The fourth argument specifies whether to do path satisfiability checking, and the fifth gives the specification of the function to be verified.
-Finally, the last argument gives the proof script to use for verification (which is separated from the specification itself, unlike `llvm_verify`).
+Finally, the last argument gives the proof script to use for verification.
 The result is a proved specification that can be used to simplify verification of functions that call this one.